imrancse190/Backend-ReactJS-NodeJS-Assignment/README.md

   - **URL:** `POST /hotel`
   - **Body:**

     - Note: I have chosen to use image names rather than full image URLs.
-Detecting and managing separate URLs for each image when posting data from the backend is challenging.
+Detecting and managing separate URLs for each image when posting data from the backend/postman is challenging.
 If I get the opportunity to handle data posting from the frontend, I will definitely address this.
 If I am mistaken in my approach, I would be grateful to learn the proper method.

     ```json
     {